-Available with or without armrest, in solid natural oak or black stained oak.
-Seat in natural or black paper cord.
-Soap and wax treated for stain resistance.
+Available with or without armrest, in soaped natural oak, oiled natural oak, clear lacquered natural oak, black stained oak and smoked oak.
+Seat in natural paper cord.

 Kaare Klint was made an Honorary Royal Designer for Industry in London in 1949.

 Without armrest - 52w x 46d x 46/86cmh

 With armrest - 60w x 46d x 46/86cmh